nrnb/mirna-pathway-finder/README.md

 python mirnapathwayfinder/__init__.py -h
 ```

-if the defaults are OK, you can then find target interactions for a specific node_id:
+if the defaults are OK, you can then find pathways with miRNAs for a specific node_id:

 ```
 python mirnapathwayfinder/__init__.py hsa-miR-370-3p